 energynewsbd.com: The government has taken steps to build another nuclear power plant.
 In which place the plant will be set up and when it will be implemented.

-Md Anwar Hossain: Following the master plan of development, the government is seriously considering to construct another nuclear power plant in the southern part of the country for balancing its development work throughout the country.
+Md Anwar Hossain: The government is seriously considering to construct another nuclear power plant in the southern part of the country for balanced development throughout the country.
 In the meantime, a project titled ‘Survey of potential place to build a nuclear power plant in southern part of Bangladesh’ has been adopted.
 The next course of action, in this regard, will be taken based on the report of the survey project.